 After weeks of struggle, here is what I finally settled on.

 Without content, you do not have a website.
 That's why we say, "Content is king."
 It's better not to have a website than have one without content or poorly written content.

 When creating content, it is essential to put your target audience and the problem you are trying to solve at the forefront.

-It is effortless to get sidetracked, and if that happens, you will end up writing about everything under the sun.
+It is easy to get sidetracked, and if that happens, you will write about everything under the sun.